 Advertising illustration for Fluevog Shoes.
 The Game is Afoot depicts the Enneagram Investigator boot.

-Editorial illustrations for emerging technolgies in the future of engineering:
+Editorial illustrations for emerging technologies in the future of engineering:

 1. Mind-Reading robots